 This old fashioned Mock Chicken recipe is a firm family favourite.
-All of my aunts and cousins will think of just one person when Mock Chicken is mentioned: our Nan MacDonald, Nana Ling‘s daughter.
+All of my aunts and cousins will think of just one person when this recipe is mentioned: our Nan MacDonald, Nana Ling‘s daughter.

 Nan Mac, as we all called her, would turn up at our family gatherings with both arms weighed down by her cooking.
 You could be sure that amongst the goodies, you’d find these two things: a dish of Mock Chicken and a perfectly baked and decorated sponge cake.

 The Mock Chicken disappeared fast.
 Most of us didn’t know what went into, we just knew it tasted great piled on top of a Jatz cracker.

 It seems I may have found the source of this much-loved recipe in Nana Ling’s recipe book.
 A recipe for “Mock Fowl”.